tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 #### Social Media Links

-The are related pages on popular social media sites, such as Facebook, YouTube, LinkedIn and Stack Overflow.
-These can help you keep up to date on xTalk announcements, professional networking, and help and training resources.
+Mintains pages on popular social media sites, such as Facebook, YouTube, LinkedIn and Stack Overflow.
+These can help you keep up to date on product announcements, professional networking, and help and training resources.

 #### Recent Stacks